Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Effects of RG on scalar bosons in BM-universe with a cosmological constant

-Equation (\ref{c5}) is the relativistic energy profile of a scalar particle in the background of magnetic universe with non-zero cosmological constant.
-We see that the relativistic energy spectrum is influenced by the topology of the geometry characterized by the parameter $\alpha$ and the cosmological constant $\Lambda$.
+{ Equation (\ref{c5}) is the approximate relativistic energy profile of a scalar particle in BM-universe with a cosmological constant under the influence of rainbow gravity.} We see that the relativistic energy spectrum is influenced by the topology of the geometry characterized by the parameter $\alpha$ and the cosmological constant $\Lambda$.
 Furthermore, the rainbow parameter $ \beta <1$ also modified the energy profiles and shifted the results.

-We have presented Figure 1, illustrating the energy spectrum $E_{n,m} (+)$ (considering the positive sign within the brackets in the energy expression \ref{c5}) plotted against $E_p/\beta$.
-The figure encompasses different values of the cosmological constant (Fig: 1(a)), the topology parameter $\alpha$ (Fig: 1(b)), and the angular quantum number $m$ (Fig: 1(c)).
-Notably, the nature of the spectrum is parabolic and exhibits an upward shift with increasing values of $\Lambda$ and $m$, while depicting a decreasing trend for $\alpha$.
-In Figure 2, we depict the spectrum of energy $E_{n,m} (-)$, this time considering the minus sign within the brackets in the energy expression \ref{c5}.
+We have presented Figures \ref{figure:1}--\ref{figure:2}, illustrating the energy spectrum $E_{n, m}$ plotted against $\beta/E_p$.
+These figures encompasses different values of the cosmological constant (Fig: 1(a) \& 2(a)), the topology parameter $\alpha$ (Fig: 1(b) \& 2(b)), the radial quantum number $n$ (Fig: 1(c) \& 2(c)), and both the cosmological constant $\Lambda$ and quantum number $n$ (Fig: 1(d) \& 2(d)).
+Notably, the nature of the spectrum is parabolic and exhibits an upward shift with increasing values of $\Lambda$ and $m$, while depicting a decreasing trend for $\alpha$. { It is worth mentioning that in Figures \ref{figure:1}--\ref{figure:2}, as well as in other figures throughout the manuscript, we have set the values of various parameters in geometric units, where $c=1=\hbar$.
+Additionally, for $\beta/E_p = 0$, which implies $\beta=0$, the energy eigenvalue $E_{n\,m}$ remains finite and non-zero.
+Therefore, all figures in the manuscript depict the energy eigenvalue $E_{n\,m}$ as a function of $\beta/E_p$.}

+{ In the limit $\beta=0$, the rainbow functions become $f(\chi) \to 1$ and $h(\chi) \to 1$ and hence, the geometry (\ref{a2}) reduces to the original one (\ref{a1}).
+In that case, the approximate relativistic energy eigenvalue from Eq. (\ref{c5}) will be

+Equation (\ref{special}) is the approximate relativistic energy levels of spin-0 charge-free scalar particles within the context of Bonnor-Melvin-universe featuring a cosmological constant without rainbow gravity effects.

+Thus, by comparing Eqs. (\ref{c5}) and (\ref{special}), it becomes evident that the presence of rainbow gravity alters the relativistic energy levels of scalar quantum particles when compared to the scenario without this effect.}